LSXAxeller/DummyIS/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 🤔 Question
+name: "\U0001F914 Question"
-description: Ask a question about SoundFlow
+about: Ask a question about SoundFlow
 title: "[QSTN] Your question in a few words"
-labels: ["question", "needs-triage"]
+labels: question
 assignees: ''

 ---